-Also, I do NOT share the Master Closet with my husband.
-The Master Bedroom has this weird, hidden, little walk-in closet dressing room with its own little hallway and when I first saw it when we toured the house, I claimed it!
-“This is mine!”
-But don’t feel bad for him, he has TWO mini walk-in closets in his home office, which is maybe five steps away from the Master Bedroom, and I decked them both out with closet organizers.
+Also, I do NOT share the Main Closet with my husband.
+The Main Bedroom has this weird, hidden, little walk-in closet dressing room with its own little hallway and when I first saw it when we toured the house, I claimed it!
+I quickly yelled, “This is mine!”
+But don’t feel bad for him, he has TWO mini walk-in closets in his home office, which is maybe five steps away from the Main Bedroom, and I decked them both out with closet organizers.
 He’s doing just fine!

-However, if you share your closet with your partner, all of my below tips and advice still applies, you just have to share the closet and work together.
+However, if you share your closet with your partner, all of my tips and advice still apply, you just have to share the closet and work together.
 Now, I’m not saying you have to share it 50/50, but just be sure to make some room!

 Ready for some before photos?
 Here’s the little hallway leading to the dressing room part of my closet.
 Sweaters in boxes up top, two shelves of unorganized jewelry and sunglasses, and four ugly plastic bins of pajamas, work-out clothes, socks, and underwear.
 Not to mention empty shipping boxes from trying on clothes, workout gear, a fabulous pair of cowboy boots that I’m hoping will fit my post-pregnancy feet again, my scale, and art leaning against the wall.